 Hexathelidae: Dangerous Australian funnel spiders

-The female spider lays her eggs in her burrow.
+According to the Queensland Museum, the female spider lays her eggs in her burrow.
 Once they hatch, the young spiders stay in the burrow until they are big enough to leave.
 Males only live for a few months after mating, but females can live for several years (some reports say up to 20).

 These spiders usually eat insects or small vertebrates like lizards or frogs.

 While most funnel spiders live on the ground, a few species on the eastern coast of Australia live in wet forest trees.
 They typically live in rotting holes in the bark and build silk trip wires outside the holes to alert themselves to prey, according to the Australian Museum.
 The inside of their holes may be lined with silk, and bits of bark are used to disguise the entrance.
 Their dwellings have been found as much as 30 meters off the ground.

 According to the Australian Museum, bites from all species of Australian funnel-web spiders are considered potentially dangerous, but the two most notorious are the Sydney funnel-web spider and the northern tree-dwelling funnel spider.